 - Title - Titles should not exceed 15 words and should provide a clear introduction to the point of your manuscript.

 - Abstract – The abstract is a short summary (50-100 words) of your work that provides the key information for readers to determine their interest in reading the complete article.
-The abstract should be “accurate, self-contained, nonevaluative, coherent, and readable” (Calfee & Valencia, 2001).
+The abstract should be accurate, thorough, and readable.

 - References – Carefully select references to ensure that citations are current and relevant; prioritize credible, published sources that have proven pertinent and valuable to the relevant investigations.